 Each department or program specifies the requirements for its majors and minors, and determines when those requirements have been met.
 Students with questions about how courses will count towards a major or minor, or if courses may count for more than one major or minor, should consult with the particular department(s).

 Students are responsible for tracking their own degree progress at Bowdoin.The Office of the Registrar reviews degree progress after course registration for a student’s last semester is finalized.
-No student should wait until the last minute to review his/her degree progress with an academic advisor because additional coursework may be required.
-Students will generally receive written notice by May 1 in their last spring semester that they have been given preliminary clearance to graduate.
-Final clearance is determined after final grades for the spring semester have been received and all academic work has been completed.
+No student should wait until the last minute to review their degree progress with an academic advisor because additional coursework may be required.
+Students will generally receive written notice that they have been given preliminary clearance to graduate.
+Final clearance is determined after final grades for the semester have been received and all academic work has been completed.

 Some tips to help you as you navigate Degree Progress: